oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 While you are presented a menu (either the start menu, or a menu to select preferences), the status line tells you what to do (**Select Modus** or **Set Preferences:**).

-When in Keyer Modus, CW Trainer Modus or Echo Trainer Modus, the status line shows the following, from left to right:
+When in Keyer Modus, CW Generator Modus or Echo Trainer Modus, the status line shows the following, from left to right:

 * A **T** or an **X**, meaning the device uses the **T**ouch paddles or E**X**ternal paddles (selectable by entering the preferences menu).
 * **A**,**B** or **U**, indicating the automatic keyer mode: Iambic **A**, Iambic **B**, or **U**ltimatic (for details on these modi see below).
 * The currently set speed in words per minute.
-In CW Keyer modus as **nn**WpM, in CW Trainer or Echo Trainer modus as (nn)**nn**WpM.
+In CW Keyer modus as **nn**WpM, in CW Generator or Echo Trainer modus as (nn)**nn**WpM.
 The value in brackets shows the effective speed, which differs when inter-word spacing or inter-character spacing are set to other values than those defined by the norm (length of 3 dits for inter-character spacing, and length of 7 dits for inter-word spacing).
-See the notes below regarding the parameters you can set in CW Trainer modus.
+See the notes below regarding the parameters you can set in CW Generator modus.

   When in a transceiver modus, you also see two values for speed - the one in brackets is the speed of the signal received, the other one the speed of your keyer.